luis198327/Personal-Trainer/README.md

 + All content was written by the developer, unless referenced below.

 ### Code
-+ To produce a responsive navigational bar, W3Schools was used and code/script added to the html page to produce this.
++ W3School - To produce a responsive navigational bar, W3Schools was used and code/script added to the html page to produce this.
++ Google Maps - To embed the google map under the About Me section, i used the embed a map option within google maps to copy the specific iframe html code into my aboutme.html page.
+I have changed a couple of settings to size the map differently.

 ### Media
 + The Personal Trainer logo was searched using google images and taken from [the hungry jpeg](https://thehungryjpeg.com/product/3804709-monogram-pt-logo-design) website.